BenMerken/webapp-symfony-react-native/README.md

 ![alt text][img_LogIntoMySql]

-Create the database name (asset-management) and use it
+Create the database name (asset-management-tool) and use it

 ![alt text][img_CreateDatabase]